-If you want to keep track of sales leads but don’t need the full functionality of CRM software, this spreadsheet may be adequate for your business.
-The template has columns for detailed information about each sales lead, including contact dates and status.
-This allows you to keep track of communications with each customer, plan future contacts and follow-ups, and evaluate potential sales.
+If you want to keep track of sales leads, but don’t need the full functionality of customer relationship management (CRM) software, this spreadsheet may be adequate for your business.
+The template has columns for detailed information about each sales lead, including contact dates and status — this allows you to keep track of communications with each customer, plan future contacts and follow-ups, and evaluate potential sales.
 You can also indicate lead sources on the spreadsheet to monitor your marketing efforts and track how customers are referred to your business.

 Sales Tracker Template

 This sales tracker template makes it easy to keep track of items sold, along with profit per item and total earned income.
-You can also track costs, including shipping charges, and returns.
-This template would be especially useful for a new business, online retail sales, or any small business wanting to track sales and profits.
+You can also track costs, including shipping charges and returns.
+This template is especially useful for a new business, online retail sales, or any small business that wants to track sales and profits.

 Sales Pipeline Template

-Another alternative to CRM software and designed with small businesses in mind, this sales pipeline template keeps track of contacts and estimated sales.
+This sales pipeline template is an alternative to CRM software and is designed with small businesses in mind, use it to keep track of contacts and estimated sales.
 It also provides a quarterly sales forecast, along with space to record deal status, projected closing date, and further actions.
 This simple template is easy to edit and serves as a management tool for your sales pipeline.

 Sales Funnel Template